jeffThompson/LasercutterMaterialsDatabase/README.md

 ***

 ### CREATING YOUR DATABASE
-In order to make this process as easy as possible, especially for folks who have never made a website, I suggest using Google Sheets for your database.
+In order to make setup as easy as possible, especially for folks who have never made a website, I suggest using Google Sheets for your database.
 Alternatively, you can use a local `csv` file or export one from Excel.

 The format for this spreadsheet needs to be exactly right for the site to work, so I suggest [starting with mine and duplicating the file](https://docs.google.com/spreadsheets/d/10eG88FrLw_cyFG9sk5CHbmlSF048J4ngjEk8lX-JaIU/edit#gid=0).
+(Or, if you're using a Universal VLS4.6 you can just use our settings!)
 We'll get into the various entries in a moment.

 When you're ready to go, you'll need to create a version of the spreadsheet that the site can work with.
 In Sheets, go to `File → Share → Publish to Web...` (don't use the big `Share` button in the upper-right corner, it won't work for this!)